Agoric/documentation/main/ertp/guide/create-fungible-erights.md

 When alice receives an alleged payment, she calls `myBaytownBucksPurse.deposit`.
-This function first checks that its argument is a genuine payment object of the same assay as the purse.
-If it's the case, the amount is transfered in full from the payment to the purse.
+This function first checks that its argument is a genuine payment object of the same issuer as the purse.
+If it's the case, the amount is transferred in full from the payment to the purse.
 If there is a mismatch, the method throws an error.

 After the call to `deposit` succeeds, ERTP guarantees that: